Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 • Upright monuments or custom-cut stones can exceed $10,000.

-• Add-ons like engraving, photographs, memorial plaques, or vase holders can raise the price even further.
+• Add-ons like engravings, photographs, memorial plaques, or vase holders will raise prices, but accurate numbers depend on your cemetery and chosen artisan.

-Families also often choose accessories such as benches, statues, or personalized decor to reflect the loved one’s legacy.
-While meaningful, these items should be factored into your overall budget.
+Families also often choose accessories such as benches, statues, or personalized decor to honor their loved one, all at extra costs.

 Gravesite Maintenance and Cemetery Permits

-Many cemeteries charge additional fees to maintain the appearance and safety of the burial site over time.
-These are usually referred to as perpetual care or maintenance fees, and they may be:
+Many cemeteries charge fees to maintain the burial plot’s appearance and safety over time, often referred to as perpetual care or maintenance fees.
+If they’re not included in your overall burial plot bill, cemeteries may charge these fees as:

 • A one-time fee, often 5% to 15% of the burial plot cost